-I am an owner of a Registered Investment Advisory firm and a registered representative of an unaffiliated FINRA member firm.
+I am the Chief Compliance Officer of a Registered Investment Advisory firm and a registered representative of an unaffiliated FINRA member firm.
 I appreciate the opportunity to comment on the newly proposed Rule 3290 as set forth in FINRA Regulatory Notice 25-05.